 “I’m not trying to scare you Helen, I just want you to think okay?
 The gangs hold this whole neighborhood hostage.”

 While the tragic Ruthie Mae McCoy murder took place at the Grace Abbot housing project, it’s film counterpart was set amid the ominous concrete towers of Cabrini-Green.
 Star Virgina Madsen who grew up in Chicago stated, “Growing up here, I knew all about Cabrini-Green, you didn’t even drive by there, let alone enter on foot.”
 In the film Helen (Madsen) discovers the hard way that initially it was a leader of a Cabrini based gang called the Overlords using the well known name of the mythical figure to cause fear throughout the neighborhood.
-By committing a series of seemingly mysterious murders in his name, such as Ruthie Jean’s and that of a young boy, leaving his calling written calling card “Sweets to the Sweet” on the walls where he committed the acts, he lead the residents to believe these crimes were committed by a supernatural being rather than man of flesh and blood.
+By committing a series of seemingly mysterious murders in his name, such as Ruthie Jean’s and that of a young boy, leaving his calling card “Sweets to the Sweet” written on the walls where he committed the acts, he lead the residents to believe these crimes were committed by a supernatural being rather than a man of flesh and blood.
 Helen being attacked by this man and left for dead eventually leads to his arrest, thus proving to residents that there was no Candyman and their belief of him begins to dwindle, prompting the REAL Candyman to prove his doubters wrong.

 While the gang culture in the film is touched upon often and part of the story, it is still a movie about a ghost, a monster, a boogeyman.
-However when it comes to the reality of this real life location, its reputation precedes it.
+However, when it comes to the reality of this real life location, its reputation precedes it.
 In a 1992 interview Candyman himself Tony Todd had this to say about some of his experience filming in such a notorious area “I tried to come there with no expectations, but I still felt fear.
 Anybody who didn’t belong there was subject to Danger.
 The Cops told me to keep my eyes on the rooftops for snipers, and then I ran into a woman and her two children, they were hustling back from the grocery store before it got too dark, and thought the film security people were cops, she asked us when we were going to clean the projects up, which really got to me.”
 This exchange stands out for many reasons, but the two that pertain to this article are 1.
 The area is known for being extremely dangerous and 2.
 The woman knows it is and still has no choice but to live there.
 This is also illustrated in the film by the characters of Anne Marie as well as the young boy Jake who befriends Helen early on in the film.
 Good people stuck in a bad situation trying to make the best of it.
 That was sadly a reality for many residents of Cabrini-Green.
 It truly was Hell on earth.
 Gangs did in fact hold the area hostage, The “Gangster Disciples” or “GD’s” were the dominant gang in the area and they are the same gang members who can be seen in the film, throwing up signs in the scene where Helen and Bernadette first arrive at Cabrini.
 The same gang that as stated before had to be put in the film as extras in order to be “allowed” to film there and assure the crews safety, and while there were no incidents with the cast and crew, there is the well known anecdote of one of the aforementioned snipers putting a bullet through the crews van.

 Cabrini-Green had become so dangerous in it’s later years that at times police could not even respond to calls, the buildings became what were essentially fortresses for the gangs.
 Benard Rose stated “It’s not a safe place, it’s a place that police did not have control over”.
 As seen throughout the film, the walkways for the towers on each floor were covered with a steel fencing, closing off the previously open aired areas, this was done initially as a safety precaution but unfortunately lead to it being used as cover for snipers and became a hindrance to police trying to access the buildings but would be unable to see who might be standing armed in those areas who occupied vacant apartments, tearing down walls in order to have an escape route whenever police did do their raids.
 The good people who resided in Cabrini received little assistance from the Chicago Housing Authority.
 What you saw in the film, the sparse playing fields, and graffiti laden hallways were only the tip of the iceberg.
 Broken windows, lights, clogged trash chutes went unattended for months at a time.
 Some stairwells were even pitch black due to the lights being broken while elevators in those same buildings were out of service.